noobie-cod/WebPage-Scrapper/README.md

 Special Instructions:
 1.The Python code so written works completely fine with Python 3.X.X IDLE.
-2.Default Browser in my case was "Google Chrome" 3.BeautifulSoup module/Library so used has been attached as well in the zip file.
+2.Default Browser in my case was "Google Chrome".
+You can try with "Mozilla Firefox" by making a few changes.
+3.BeautifulSoup module/Library so used has been attached as well in the zip file.